 The reality of Fidel Castro

-Fidel Castro died two years ago this week.
+Fidel Castro died three years ago this month.

 To those of us of a certain age, he was the brutal dictator who brought the world to the brink of World War III with his part in 1962’s Cuban Missile Crisis.
 He allowed the Soviet Union to install launchers for offensive intercontinental ballistic missiles on his Caribbean island just 80 miles from Florida.